 Litter tray issues

-There are several issues which can stem around litter trays resulting in inappropriate urination.
+Several issues can stem around litter trays resulting in inappropriate urination.

 Remember that a cat’s sense of smell is about one thousand times greater than our own.
 Cats will not want to go near a litter box that smells offensive any more than we would want to use a filthy toilet.
 The litter box should be scooped out at least once a day and cleaned with soap and hot water at least once a week for a house with one cat.

 Strong odours: Do not use strong-smelling detergents or cat litter that may be too harsh on a cat’s nose.
 Rinsing with a solution of one part bleach to ten parts water followed by air drying will help kill odour causing bacteria.